yue1411/TantilloLab/README.md

 ```
 2. Upload the .com from your computer to Comet, in specific project folders as how you prefer.

-3. In the folder, type "cometg09 [molecule1].com".
+3. In the folder, do `cometg09 [molecule1].com`.
 A job file should appear as [molecule1].job.
 Edit the run time of the .job file.
 For example, #SBATCH -t 1:00:00 means one hour long job.
 Importantly, we are for time based on the processors you indicate in your job file!
 Again, **make sure your com file has**:
 ```
-    %nproc=8
+    %nprocshared=8
     %mem=16GB
 ```

-4. Type "sbatch file.job" to submit your calculation.
+4. Do `sbatch [molecule1].job` to submit your calculation.
 This job script then waits in a queue, and when it reaches the top will run your job.

     (Note, the queue is controlled by the "Partition" variable as described above.
 Other than that, you can't control which one run first or second.
 It all depend on their system calculation based on what processors are available and how much the job is asking for.)